obrienmk/InpatientSensors/General_Feature_Maxtrix_Extraction_Code/README_BBS.txt

 The main_General_Feature_Matrix_AllSessions_BBS.m extracts general and balance features from the BBS inpatient sensor data.
 The output is a feature matrix containing groups (CVA and HC), session (1-4), BBS activities (1-14), and cutoff times (15-120, and 200 seconds).
 Note: The sessions are defined SN1, SN2, SN3, and SN4; SN1 is admission, SN4 is discharge.
 If a participant has only 2 or 3 sessions, their last session was defined as SN4.
-Note: CVA12 is missing a data from their discharge session; BBS N08 was their 16th task, but they only have 15 columns of sensor data

 # Input files and locations:
 BBS CVA and HC clean extracted data: "Y:\Inpatient Sensors -Stroke\MC10 Study\Data analysis\2_Clean_Data_Extracted\BBS"